MayerlinBraintly/groobyte-challenge/README.md

 In order not to waste time creating users and clients, some seeders were designed to work on what interests us, which is making and canceling the subscription.

+The link will request the `api_token`; we get it from the `users` table, and the user will be automatically generated when we run the seeders.

 Finally, the requested command was created to obtain a report of the subscriptions.

 `php artisan subscriptions:report Y-m-d`